chenrbin/cen3031project/src/backend/README.md

 Post /logout to remove refreshToken and jwt cookie if any Returns status 204 if successful.

-Post /add/:id to add a server to the user's list of clubs using clubID.
+Post /add/:id to add a club to the user's list of clubs using clubID.
 Parameters: {clubId}
 :id is user's id.
 Parameter is club's id
 Returns status 409 if club is already added, 404 if club does not exist